ImageMonkey/imagemonkey-core/README.md

 # Getting started #

-## INFRASTRUCTURE ##
+## General Information ##

-The following section contains some notes on how to set up your own instance to host `imagemonkey` yourself.
+The following section contains some notes on how to set up your own instance to host ImageMonkey yourself.
 This should only give you an idea how you *could* configure your system.
 Of course you are totally free in choosing a different linux distribution, tools and scripts.
+If you are only interested in how to compile ImageMonkey, then you can jump directly to the *Build Application* section

-Info: Some commands are distribution (Debian 9.1) specific and may not work on your system.
+*Info:* Some commands are distribution (Debian 9.1) specific and may not work on your system.

+## Base System Configuration ##

 * create a new user `imagemonkey`  with `adduser imagemonkey`
 * disable root login via ssh by changing the `PermitRootLogin` line in `/etc/ssh/sshd_config` to `PermitRootLogin no`)